cocos/cocos-docs/en/publish/publish-huawei-quick-games.md

 - **App Name**

-  **App Name**, the name of the Huawei Fast Game, is required.
-And the **Title** at the top of the **Build** panel does not participate in the Huawei Fast Game packaging process.
+  **App Name**, the name of the Huawei Quick Game, is required.
+And the **Title** at the top of the **Build** panel does not participate in the Huawei Quick Game packaging process.

 - **Desktop Icon**

   **Desktop Icon** is required.
 Click the **...** button at the back of the input box to select the icon you want.
-When building, the Desktop Icon will be built into the **Huawei Fast Game** project.
+When building, the Desktop Icon will be built into the **Huawei Quick Game** project.
 Desktop Icon suggest using PNG pictures.

 - **App Version Name**